PalisadoesFoundation/talawa-api/INSTALLATION.md

       docker-compose -f docker-compose.dev.yaml up --build
       ```

-   2. Using Ubuntu: 1.
-Running synchronously.
-Using CTRL-C will stop it.
+   2. Using Ubuntu: 1. `Running synchronously.
+Using CTRL-C will stop it.`
-      `bash
+      ```bash
       sudo /usr/libexec/docker/cli-plugins/docker-compose -f docker-compose.dev.yaml up --build
+      ```
-         ` 2.
-Running asynchronously in a subshell.
+         `2.
+Running asynchronously in a subshell.`
            You will have to use the `docker-compose down` command below to stop it.

-      `bash
+         ```bash
          sudo /usr/libexec/docker/cli-plugins/docker-compose -f docker-compose.dev.yaml up --build &
-`
+         ```
       This command starts the development environment, where you can make changes to the code, and the server will automatically restart.
+   3. If the above commands don't work, try `docker-compose -f docker-compose.dev.yaml up --build`
+   or `docker compose -f docker-compose.dev.yaml up --build` depending on your docker compose version.
+   4. If you face the error regarding `Port already in use`, make sure the ports mentioned in the error are free `(eg. Ports- 80, 0, 4000)`.
+Refer `sudo lsof -i : {PORT}`.
+To kill the process running on the port use `kill {PID}`.
 2. Accessing the Development Application: Open your web browser and navigate to:

    ```